Luxury ski holidays in France

 If you still need help choosing which resort is best for you, please call us on 02088751957

 There are few places to rival Alpe d’Huez and its Massif des Grandes Rousses for the extent and variety of terrain.
-We have seven chalets in Alpe d’Huez, all ski in ski out and with hot tub and sauna.
+We have seven chalets in Alpe d’Huez, all ski in ski out and five with hot tub and sauna.
 The resort has a fabulous high setting on a sunny plateau, offering splendid views to the Southern Alps and pretty Sarenna Gorge from Pic Blanc.
 Read more about skiing in Alpe d'Huez.

 Avoriaz is the ‘ski to and from the door’ purpose-built resort on the French side of the big Portes du Soleil ski area.
 Of the purpose built resorts thrown up in the 1960s, Avoriaz is one of the better designed – genuinely convenient, completely car free and visually striking rather than offensive.
 We have 8 chalets and three penthouse chalet-apartments in Avoriaz.
 Read more about skiing in Avoriaz.